 - Pushing forward digitalization initiatives that are critical to their business

 - Protecting employees

-Yang Ziyi of K2 says that while immediate projects focus on measures around workplace safety (often government-mandated), we’re also seeing long-term projects pick up speed.
-Manual workflows and paper-based forms are moving to low-code automation platforms like K2.
+Yang Ziyi of K2 Software says that while immediate projects focus on measures around workplace safety (often government-mandated), we’re also seeing long-term projects pick up speed.
+Manual workflows and paper-based forms are moving to low-code automation platforms like Nintex K2.

 Companies are also able to put an increased focus on customer experience.
-K2 customers are finding ways to reduce human-to-human interaction between suppliers and their customers to minimize risk without compromising customer relationships.
+Nintex K2 customers are finding ways to reduce human-to-human interaction between suppliers and their customers to minimize risk without compromising customer relationships.
 For example, Joan Yong explains that Wearnes Automotive was able to move sales processes entirely online during the past several months, improving both efficiency and customer experience.